Hosamov/rock_paper_scissors/README.md

 # Rock Paper Scissors War
-### A new take on the classic card game War, with Rock Paper Scissors.
+### A new take on two classic games: Rock Paper Scissors, and the card game War (please see below for how to play)
 #### v0.0.2
 #### Game Designed by: Matt Coale (https://backyarddev.io) & Sally Coale (https://sallyscraftstudio.com)